History of San Diego: African Americans

 The African American population was small before the great naval expansion of World War II.
 Starting in 1953, the Urban League brought together black and white professionals and businessmen and encouraged white business owners to hire blacks.
 Unlike other Urban League chapters, it built coalitions with San Diego's Mexican American community.
-According to the 2010 United States Census, African Americans are only 6.6% of San Diego's total population.
+According to the 2010 United States census, African Americans are only 6.6% of San Diego's total population.

 For over 100 years San Diego's second oldest neighborhood, Logan Heights, was home to African Americans.
 This neighborhood, together with Downtown and Sherman Heights, was one of only a few areas where blacks were allowed to buy and live in homes.
 After the 1960s and the Civil Rights Act, blacks started to move out of Logan Heights into area like Emerald Hills, Encanto and Oak Park.
 Logan Heights is still home to a great many black churches, some as old as 100 years old.
 On any given Sunday, hundreds of blacks return to Logan Heights to attend the churches they grew up in.
 Old Victorian homes still dot the Logan Heights area.

 The founding fathers of the black community are all buried in the Logan Heights/Mountain View area in the Mount Hope Cemetery and Greenwood Cemetery.
 There are streets named after some of the founding fathers in Logan Heights, including Julian, Irving, and Logan.
 For more than 70 years the population of Logan Heights was 90% black, but starting in the 1980s its demographic shifted to predominantly Hispanic.
+The black population in San Diego has been shrinking.
+Many black San Diegans have moved back to Southern cities such as Atlanta, Dallas, Houston, Birmingham, Memphis, San Antonio and Jackson in a reverse great migration.
 The neighborhood has complained that it does not get suitable respect or attention from city leaders because of its minority status.

+In 1969, Leon Williams became the first Black member of San Diego City Council.
+He would go on to become the first Black supervisor of the San Diego County Board of Supervisors in 1982.

 The history of the African American community in San Diego from the 1940s to the 1980s is documented in the Baynard Collection, an exhibit of 120 selected photographs by Norman Baynard, who ran a photography studio in Logan Heights for 46 years.
 The collection is on display at the Jacobs Center for Neighborhood Innovation.